ironbar/prompt_recovery/docs/01_Business_Understanding.md

 - **EOS token**: End of sentence token
 - **GGUF format**: GGUF is a file format for storing models for inference with GGML and executors based on GGML.
 GGUF is a binary format that is designed for fast loading and saving of models, and for ease of reading.
+- [GPTQ](https://arxiv.org/abs/2210.17323) Accurate Post-Training Quantization for Generative Pre-trained Transformers.
+It is a a new one-shot weight quantization method based on approximate second-order information, that is both highly-accurate and highly-efficient.
+It is implemented on [AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ) and it seems to be used by [TheBloke](https://huggingface.co/TheBloke)
+- [QLoRA](https://github.com/artidoro/qlora) Efficient Finetuning of Quantized LLMs.
+It quantizes the original model to 4bits and trains a LoRA.
+The paper claims that achieves state of the art results while requiring much less memory.
+- [Nous-Hermes-Llama2-13b](https://huggingface.co/TheBloke/Nous-Hermes-Llama2-GGUF) is a state-of-the-art language model fine-tuned on over 300,000 instructions.
+I have read that it is the state of the art for that size of model.

 ## Questions